bitnami/containers/containers/postgresql/README.md

 # What is PostgreSQL?

-> [PostgreSQL](http://www.postgresql.org) is an object-relational database management system (ORDBMS) with an emphasis on extensibility and on standards-compliance.
+> [PostgreSQL](http://www.postgresql.org) is an object-relational database management system (ORDBMS) with an emphasis on extensibility and on standards-compliance [[source]](https://en.wikipedia.org/wiki/PostgreSQL).

 # TLDR